 A popular new addition to many bathrooms is the multispray shower.
-A multispray shower uses several jets installed at different heights to provide a massage-style experience that goes beyond cleaning to relax and invigorate.
-Homeowners can choose the heights at which various jets are installed in order to get the most out of their new multispray shower.
+A multispray shower uses several jets installed at different heights to provide a massage and spa-style experience that goes beyond cleaning to relax and invigorate.
+You can choose the heights at which various jets are installed to get the most out of your new multispray shower.

 When installing a multispray shower, there are several things to consider.
 The first is the relative height of all of the people who will be using the shower.
 The highest jet should be placed no higher than the shortest person using the shower can comfortably reach to adjust it.

 To make sure that your multispray shower jets are placed at the right height, use a tape measure to measure up from the floor to the area on your body you want the spray to hit.
-Mark this measurement on the wall(s) the jets will be installed in.
+Mark this measurement on the wall(s) on which the jets will be installed.

 Keep in mind that all the jets should be placed with users' heights in mind.
 If one user is significantly taller than another, you may want to consider placing a jet at the height of each user's lower or middle back.
 You also want to make sure that the taller user's jets aren't aimed at the exact height of the shorter user's face.